doki-theme/doki-theme-jupyter/README.md

 Does your Jupyter Notebook need more anime girls?
 Crunch data with your waifu.
 With over **30** themes, I think you will find best girl.
-This plugin is for serious Otaku data enthusiasts.
+This Python package is for serious Otaku data enthusiasts.

 ---